 Issue 9 kicks off our final four-part tale called “The Wake” as our familiar group of heroes are about to begin “Picking Up The Pieces”.
 We open at least six months following the climatic battle that saw Superman defeating Doosmday, but at the cost of his life.
-Several members of the Justice League have gathered at the shattered remains of the Hall of Justice as they notice a copy of Newstime Magazine flowing by them in the wind as they see that it’s covering the four current Supermen.
+Several members of the Justice League have gathered at the shattered remains of the Hall of Justice before noticing a copy of Newstime Magazine flowing by them in the wind as they see that it’s covering the four current Supermen.
 Several members share their opinion on the present issue before Wonder Woman lifts up a fallen support beam to recover some past photos as she tells Shazam that Flash took these shots of her and Superman prior to the events of “Justice League: War”.
 When there was a Parademon attack, she and Kal-El were the only heroes around to engage the otherworldly army.

 We then proceed into a flashback as they proceed to fight the Parademons, but it ended up causing some problems since the monstrous minions that were defeated ended up falling out of the sky and onto the streets, thus putting the civilians in danger.

 While she observes the aerial chaos, Lois tells Perry about the creatures dropping onto the ground before she manages to save Jimmy from a falling Parademon.
-Despite the lethal plummet and crash-landing, they’re able to get up and threaten the citizens.
+Despite their lethal plummets and crash-landings, they’re able to get up and threaten the citizens.

 Fortunately, they get crushed by the fallen debris as Lois picks up their gun and starts firing back at the opposing beings.
 Several Parademons hear the shots from above as they proceed to swoop down towards her as Jimmy is able to take their pictures.
 Lois fires back, but there proves to be too many for her to engage as she and Olsen find themselves surrounded.